shivannis/xandr-docs-public/xandr-docs/articles/monetize/microsoft-advertising-exchange-inventory.md

 ---

-# Microsoft Monetize - Microsoft Advertising Exchange Inventory
+# Microsoft Monetize - Microsoft advertising exchange inventory

 The **Microsoft Advertising Exchange** (MAX) is a premium exchange with high-quality inventory to help you reach your audiences across Microsoft